-HB were motorcycles produced from 1910 to 1923 by Hill Brothers (of Wolverhampton) of Walsall Street, Wolverhampton.
+HB motorcycles were produced from 1910 to 1923 by Hill Brothers of Walsall Street, Wolverhampton.

 1921 The single was joined by a 499cc, three-speed version.